edward-shen/github-cards/README.md

 ```
 {% ghcards edward-shen github-cards %}
 ```

-## Things to know

-### Static stars and forks
-Unfortunately, by nature of jekyll, everything is static when you generate your website.
-This means your stars and forks won't update if someone else stars or forks your repo after you generate you site.
-The solution?
-I've created a small, pure JS script that updates every github card with the newest data.

 ## FAQ
 **Q:** WTF I tried added it and it's all huge and not formatted nicely like it should be!